Home > Urinary Incontinence in Men

 Prostate treatment is a major cause of urinary incontinence in men.

-The bladder contractions that cause urge incontinence can be caused by
+The bladder contractions that cause urge incontinence can be caused by many conditions, including:

 Overflow incontinence is usually caused by blockage of the urethra from BPH or prostate cancer.
 Other causes include: